 2. Texture painting and shading

-The process of defining color information, surface details and visual properties of a 3D model is called “texture mapping”.
-Texture maps most used by Dream Farm texture artists include Base Color map, Normal map, Height amp, Diffuse map, Specular map, Roughness map and Self-Illumination map.
-There are tons of other texture maps as well, including: Ambient occlusion map, Displacement map Specularity/reflection map, Roughness/glossiness map, Metalness map, Refraction map, etc.
+The process of defining color information, surface details, and visual properties of a 3D model is called “texture mapping”.
+Texture maps most used by Dream Farm texture artists include a Base Color map, Normal map, Height amp, Diffuse map, Specular map, Roughness map, and Self-Illumination map.
+There are tons of other texture maps as well, including Ambient occlusion map, Displacement map Specularity/reflection map, Roughness/glossiness map, Metalness map, Refraction map, etc.

 3. Lighting & Rendering

-In short, the process of calculating the different maps assigned to the object’s shader and also the lights, is called rendering.
-Generally speaking, texturing, lighting and rendering processes relatively rely on each other.
+In short, the process of calculating the different maps assigned to the object’s shader and also the lights is called rendering.
+Generally speaking, texturing, 3D lighting, and rendering processes relatively rely on each other.
 So it is important to choose your texture maps based on the preferences of the render engine you’ll be using at the end of the production stage.

 3D Texturing is basically wrapping a 2D image around a 3D object and defining how light would affect it.
 Various software packages have different tools and techniques for adding texture to a 3D model.
 The texturing stage of the 3D animation pipeline includes unwrapping, texture painting & shading, and rendering.
 Textured models will be used in the rendering phase of the 3D animation.